Chapter 3 Markdown and rmarkdown

 into bold font.

 Why do we need such language that may feel like the text processing tools of 1980-s?
 There are several reasons.
 It is true that modern word processors are currently the dominating way to create documents.
-But they are not good tools to create all documents.
+But they are not good tools to create all sorts of documents.
+Here are a few reasons why people are using markup languages, such as markdown:

-- Markdown does not require a dedicated word processor.
+- Markdown does not require dedicated word processors.
 You can edit markdown documents in every text editor (such as RStudio).
 The file format is plain ASCII text, the simplest way to store text.
 So every programmer can use their favorite editors to write documents.

-- Markdown can be integrated into various simple document processing environments, such as discord chat or documents on Github.
+- Markdown can be integrated into various simple document processing environments, such as discord chat or Github documents.

-- Markdown is simple to write and very easy to learn.
-There are other markup languages, such as HTML and LaTeX that are much more powerful, but also much more complicated to use.
+- Markdown is easy to write and learn.
+There are other markup languages, such as HTML and LaTeX that are much more powerful, but also much more complex.

 - Markdown formatting codes are visible.
 So for instance, you can